ansonmatt/ansonmatt/README.md

 ## 👋 About Me

-I'm a B.Tech Computer Science (AI & ML) student at **Christ University, Bengaluru** and a **2026 Google Student Ambassador** — with a background in creative design that shapes how I think about every technical problem.
+I'm a B.Tech Computer Science (AI & ML) student at **Christ University, Bengaluru**, a **2026 Google Student Ambassador** and a **GeeksforGeeks Campus Mantri 2026** — with a background in creative design that shapes how I think about every technical problem.

 Most engineers ask *what* a model outputs.
 I ask *how* that output looks, feels, and communicates.